Elections

 Now is the time to get involved in the Council election either by putting your name forward to stand for election or by nominating a colleague.

 The College encourages all those interested to consider membership on the Council.
 If you are thinking about running for Council, please consider the time commitment involved.
-Members attend Council meetings three times a year.
+Members attend Council meetings three times a year, and business meetings once or twice a year.
 In addition, you must serve on one or more statutory committees; you may be required to attend hearings; and, you must do preparatory reading for Council and committee meetings.

 THINGS YOU NEED TO KNOW